SEO For Affiliate Sites: Where to Start

 Once you have a niche, you can do some advanced keyword research within it.
 That means not just identifying the obvious, broad keywords (like 'cameras' or 'video games'), but drilling down to find long-tail keywords that searchers are looking for (like 'best point and shoot cameras' or 'video games for girls.')

 There are many different strategies for keyword research.
 There are seemingly endless tools, both free and at various price points.
-Everyone has their favorite tool or method, so you'll want to spend some figuring out what works for you.
-Do some research on keyword research, try out different tools, and start writing content.
+Everyone has their favorite tool or method, so you'll want to spend some time figuring out what works for you.
+Do some keyword research, try out different tools, and start writing content.

 Ideally, you'll use your keyword research to inform your content writing, and in fact, that should be your long-term strategy.
 But it's okay to write your initial content based on your niche and those obvious keywords, just to get some content up on your site.
 You can keep refining your content based on traffic analytics and future keyword research.